DiabloSerpent/simple_sudoku_generator/README.md

 - split up section_digit_sum
 - impl clippy suggestions
 - update Sudoku structure comment to remove cell_flag
+  - and remove CELL_SOLVED const
 - clean up group_removal file
   - remove old method, clean up print stmts/dead code, rewrite pseudocode
-  - refactor find_group to use breaadth-first instead of depth-first search
+  - refactor find_group to use breadth-first instead of depth-first search
   - maybe change the code to also look for hidden groups?
     - not necessary, but possible, might be a lil quicker (and more fun)
     - I could also just look for hidden pairs
   - rename MAX_GROUP_SIZE to MAX_NAKED_GROUP_SIZE?
 Would be more accurate
+  - remove `section_digit_groups` and `section_cell_groups` vars
 - rename Sudoku to SudokuSolver and then create a Sudoku or SudokuBoard type alias for greater clarity
+- update intersection_removal algorithm
+- add `register_change(id: usize)` function to Sudoku to make creating a CellChange array easier.